Fixin's for People Who Like Food

 1/4 Teaspoon Rosemary, finely chopped

-2 Grinds Freshly Black Pepper
+2 Grinds Black Pepper

 1/2 Tablespoon Cornstarch